Francis P. Garvan-John M. Olin Medal

-Yennello received a B.S. in chemistry and in physics from Rensselaer Polytechnic Institute in 1985 and 1986, respectively.
-She went on to earn a Ph.D. in nuclear chemistry from Indiana University in 1990.
-After a two-year stint as a research associate at Michigan State University, Yennello joined the faculty of Texas A&M, where her research focuses on the use of accelerator-based heavy-ion reactions to study the dynamics and thermodynamics of excited nuclear matter and determine the nuclear equation of state.
+Clark earned a B.S. degree in chemistry from Lander College, in Greenwood, S.C., in 1984, and a Ph.D. in inorganic and radiochemistry from Florida State University, Tallahassee, in 1989.
+Later that year, she started her career as a senior scientist in the interim waste technology division of Westinghouse Savannah River Laboratory.
+From 1992 to 1996, she was a research ecologist at the University of Georgia’s Savannah River Ecology Laboratory.

-A fellow of the American Physical Society, Yennello has received numerous awards including the 2010 Outstanding Mentoring Award given by the Texas A&M Women’s Faculty Network.
+ACS named Clark a fellow in 2010 in recognition of her contributions to science and her service to the society.
+From 2001 to 2006, Clark directed the ACS Division of Nuclear Chemistry & Technology’s Summer School in Nuclear & Radiochemistry, a six-week program for undergraduate students sponsored by the division and funded by the Department of Energy.

-Yennello will present the award address before the Division of Nuclear Chemistry & Technology.
+Clark will present the award address before the ACS Division of Nuclear Chemistry & Technology.

 Join the conversation